bchoi12/birdtown/README.md

 ![UI screenshot](https://github.com/bchoi12/birdtown/blob/master/screenshots/devlog088.png?raw=true)

-## Patch Notes
+## Recent Updates
- * beta 1.098
+ * v1.1
- 	* fix a bunch of small bugs
+ 	* TURN server support (goodbye symmetric NAT issues)
+ 	* Buff system and new game mode Buff Battle
+ 	* Brand new level Birdff (also procedurally generated)
+ 	* More accessibility options and settings menu overhaul
+ 	* New weapons and equips
- 	* add some flare to spin-off game modes
+ 	* Jazz up some old game modes
- 	* add support for using TURN server
+ 	* Lots more small polishes

 ## Engine Highlights
  * Custom built for the web with nearly instant load times.
 All assets are streamed to you on-demand.